hangyaku-motome/Tenken/README.md

 - Filter those hits based on relative change (higher, lower, changed, unchanged) or by certain value.
 - Edit the value of said hits.
 - A favourite section to pin addresses of interest, plus give them descriptions; and "freeze" them at certain values.
+- A hex viewer, where you can view and edit the bytes around an address in a detailed fashion (you can copy the address of a hit by right clicking, or you can copy the address of a region from Utils -> View Regions).

 ![screenshot](docs/screenshot.png)